dfelinto/blender-manual/manual/animation/actions.rst

 available in the :doc:`Dope Sheet </editors/dope_sheet/introduction>` or the :doc:`NLA Editor </editors/nla/sidebar>`
 when a channel or NLA track is selected.

+.. _bpy.types.Action.use_frame_range:

 Manual Frame Range
+   Manually specify the intended playback frame range for the action (this range is used by some tools, but does not affect animation evaluation).
-   Specifies if the manual frame range should be used, and the frame values.
+   The manual frame range feature can be toggled with the checkbox.

    When the range is set, it is used instead of the actual range occupied by key frames when adding a new track based on the action to NLA.
 It can also be used by exporters